apache/nuttx/configs/nucleus2g/README.txt

   are building a Cortex-M3 toolchain for Cygwin under Windows.

   NOTE: This is an OABI toolchain.

+LEDs
+^^^^

+  If CONFIG_ARCH_LEDS is defined, then support for the Nucleus-2G LEDs will be included in the build.
+See:

+  - configs/nucleus2g/include/board.h - Defines LED constants, types and
+    prototypes the LED interface functions.

+  - configs/nucleus2g/src/nucleus2g_internal.h - GPIO settings for the LEDs.

+  - configs/nucleus2g/src/up_leds.c - LED control logic.

+  The Nucleus2G has 3 LEDs... two on the Babel CAN board and a "heartbeat" LED."
+  The LEDs on the Babel CAN board are capabl of OFF/GREEN/RED/AMBER status.
+  In normal usage, the two LEDs on the Babel CAN board would show CAN status, but if CONFIG_ARCH_LEDS is defined, these LEDs will be controlled as follows for NuttX debug functionality (where NC means "No Change").

+  During the boot phases.
+LED1 and LED2 will show boot status.

+                                          /* LED1   LED2   HEARTBEAT */
+    #define LED_STARTED                0  /* OFF    OFF    OFF */
+    #define LED_HEAPALLOCATE           1  /* GREEN  OFF    OFF */
+    #define LED_IRQSENABLED            2  /* OFF    GREEN  OFF */
+    #define LED_STACKCREATED           3  /* OFF    OFF    OFF */

+    #define LED_INIRQ                  4  /*  NC     NC    ON  (momentary) */
+    #define LED_SIGNAL                 5  /*  NC     NC    ON  (momentary) */
+    #define LED_ASSERTION              6  /*  NC     NC    ON  (momentary) */
+    #define LED_PANIC                  7  /*  NC     NC    ON  (1Hz flashing) */

+  After the system is booted, this logic will no longer use LEDs 1 and 2.
+They are then available for use the application software using lpc17_led1() and lpc17_led2():

+    enum lpc17_ledstate_e
+    {
+      LPC17_LEDSTATE_OFF   = 0,
+      LPC17_LEDSTATE_GREEN = 1,
+      LPC17_LEDSTATE_RED   = 2,
+      LPC17_LEDSTATE_AMBER = (LPC17_LEDSTATE_GREEN|LPC17_LEDSTATE_RED),
+    };

+    EXTERN void lpc17_led1(enum lpc17_ledstate_e state);
+    EXTERN void lpc17_led2(enum lpc17_ledstate_e state);

+  The heartbeat LED is illuminated during all interrupt and signal procressing.
+  Normally, it will glow dimly to inicate that the LPC17xx is taking interrupts.
+  On an assertion PANIC, it will flash at 1Hz.

 Nucleus 2G Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^